 Secondly, do not solder or tin the multistrand wires.
 This essentially makes the multicore a single core, and you run into all the issues above, or worse.

 Last and probably the most important ... beware of the total thickness of your wires.
 Most of the wires pictured above were too big which is why I had problems.
-The first thing noticeable problem was the need to pre-bend the connector to hold the wire ... if you need to do this, your wires are probably too thick.
-The second way this issue manifests is when you try to poke the connector into the plastic shroud and you find yourself having to squeeze the wire through the hole.
+The first noticeable problem was the need to pre-bend the connector to hold the wire ... if you need to do this, your wires are probably too thick.
+The second way this issue manifests is when you try to poke the connector into the plastic shroud and you find yourself having to force the wire through the hole.

 So here's my revised method of crimping DuPont connector pins: